 Park in NYC after learning the fundamental rules of the curb

-Is the art of picking a safe space to park in NYC an acquired trait?
+Is the art of finding a safe space to park in NYC an acquired trait?
 Or Is your DNA wired to speed read, process confusing data, and make sound decisions 100% of the time?

-In case you’re like me, and we’ve got to learn all this stuff, here are some key points to remember before attempting to park safely in NYC.
+Meanwhile, I wasn’t born with a “park in NYC gene.”
+So, here are some key points to remember before attempting to park safely in NYC.

-The only way to fix this sorry state of affairs is to learn the rules and obey them as best you can.
+However, the only way to fix this sorry state of affairs is to learn the rules and obey them as best you can.

 2. You are prohibited from stopping, standing, and parking within 15 feet of a fire hydrant